-The Hawza Studies programme consists of three levels and operates on a flexible modular structure: students complete modules in each level at a pace that suits them and accumulate credits along the way.
+The Hawza Studies Programme consists of three levels and operates on a flexible modular structure: students complete modules in each level at a pace that suits them and accumulate credits along the way.
+Each module is worth 10 or 20 credits, depending on the number of hours required to complete them.
+120 credits are required to pass each level of the programme.

 Certificate students pay half the fees for the modules and can apply for a scholarship by contacting us in strict confidence.